abhinavchitre799/movierecommender/README.md

 Chat-style movie recommender built with FastAPI + a lightweight UI.
 It uses summary-aware embeddings, content similarity, and adjacent-genre exploration to suggest titles, then learns from your picks.

+Overall, the app provides a chat interface where you select a user persona, receive tailored movie recommendations, and refine them by picking or skipping titles.
+It stores your picks in SQLite so future suggestions adapt over time while keeping the experience simple and transparent.

 ## Features
 - Strategy-aware recommendations (cold start vs content-based)
 - Summary + genre similarity for richer matching